zitadel/zitadel/README.md

 ## How Does It Work

 We built `ZITADEL` around the idea that the IAM should be easy to deploy and scale.
 That's why we tried to reduce external systems as much as possible.
-For example, `ZITADEL` is eventsourced but it does not rely on a pub/sub system to function.
+For example, `ZITADEL` is event sourced but it does not rely on a pub/sub system to function.
 Instead we built all the functionality right into one binary.
 `ZITADEL` only needs `Kubernetes` for orchestration and `CockroachDB` as storage.

 ## Why Another IAM